 Sam Liberman did not take to painting until he was in his early 40s.
 He was trained as a lawyer and conducted civil rights litigation in his home town of St. Louis, Missouri for many years.
-He claims that he turned to art partly as an escape from the people-oriented and verbal –oriented tasks of the law.
+He says that he turned to art partly as an escape from the people-oriented and verbal –oriented tasks of the law.
 He immediately fell in love with the painting process because he could do it without thinking of the consequences for anyone else, and because he could finish a piece of work in three or four hours rather than three or four years.

 At a time when he was teaching at the Washington University Law School, he decided to sit in on the introductory painting class taught by a friend, Sheldon Helfman , at the Architecture School.
 Helfman is a water color master, but at the time Sam started out with acrylics.

 “The thing I remember most is that Shelly told us that a painting is a visual statement about the subject,” says Sam.
 “Although I did not understand how a statement could be visual rather than verbal, I accepted the definition, and I still think of a painting in this way.
 I think it has helped me to realize that I can’t really think very far verbally about a painting, and it keeps me focused on the visual effect where I am comfortable.
 It may also account for the fact that I have difficultyof producing a satisfactory abstract painting.”

 Sam stuck to acrylics for several years, and tried to learn something about drawing in various figure drawing groups in St. Louis, and in other places where he has lived.
 He was fortunate in having several good artist friends.
 One of them, Minerva Durham, had been working in pastels for many years, and that influenced Sam to try them.